Tailwind

 }

-This config has less priority over the tailwind.config.js file.
+This config option allows only simple primitive values, and has less priority over the tailwind.config file(s).

 Hooks